Mental Health

 Boredom

-Why we no longer tolerate the silence
+Boredom Series - 2/10 - Why we can no longer stand silence

 Reading time: 4 minutes